RebecaBaruch/login-validation-react/README.md

-# Login With Validation in React
+# Login With Validation In React
  Another project made during the react course.
 This time, I learned how to use some hooks like:
  <ul>
   <li>useState</li>